Chaitra-Shenoy/Travel-Portal/README.md

 # Travel-Portal
-Place the travels folder in xampp->mysql->data
+Place the travels folder in xampp->mysql->data.
 And all the remaining folders and files remain as it is

 HTML FILES